HicaroD/nvim-cfg-lua/README.md

 # nvim

-My Neovim (`0.9.4`) configuration built from scratch with Lua.
+My Neovim (`0.10.0`) configuration built from scratch with Lua.

 ## Tools

 1. Telescope as fuzzy finder
 2. Ripgrep for recursively searches directories for a regex pattern efficiently while respecting my `.gitignore`.
-3. Native Neovim LSP configuration with `nvim-cmp`.
+3. Native Neovim LSP configuration with `coq-nvim` for efficient autocompletion.
 4. Treesitter for nice text highlighting.
 5. LazyNvim as package manager.